isabella232/Unity-Simulation-Docs/doc/data-transfer.md

 GCS bucket within region `us-central1`.
 If your destination is in other region, please reach out to *simulation-help@unity3d.com* and request to add your project ID to our allowlist.

 ### Google Cloud Storage
-Once Unity simulations can be executed using USim services, one needs to have Google Cloud Storage (GCS) access and set up buckets as data transfer destinations.
+Assuming simulations were run successfully and data was generated, one needs to have access to Google Cloud Storage (GCS) and must create a bucket as the data transfer destination.

 #### GCS Access